Updated: Mar 10

 ** I started using a gratitude journal about 7 years ago and, honestly, what a difference it’s made to my outlook on life.
 I really rate the ones from Awesome Inc. You get 10% off your first order with them, and they have some free resources on their website.
 They also have mini journals which, again, I take with me when we’re away from home to keep up my bedtime routine.
 You can find them in our Extras area.

 It’s the best feeling in the world to get a good night’s sleep.
 I think more clearly, get more done with my day, make better food choices, and I’m WAY less of a grumpy mum.

 OK Charles, way less of a grumpy wife too!

-Remember, if you’d like to try some of our magnesium-based products for yourself, please use code SLEEP to get 20% off all our individual products, valid for the month of March.
+Remember, if you’d like to try some a magnesium oil spray for yourself, please use code TRYMAG to get 20% off.

-Your obvious sleep-enhancing option is SO:Relaxing, with its lavender and bergamot, but all of our blends contain heaps of pure, natural magnesium to help relax you into sleep.
+If you'd prefer a sleep-enhancing bath, the obvious option is SO:Relaxing, with its lavender and bergamot, but all of our blends contain heaps of pure, natural magnesium to help relax you into sleep.

 "I’ve always struggled with sleep!
 Getting to sleep seems ok but can never get back to sleep if woken.
 I treated myself to the relaxing salts and magnesium spray!!
 A life changer!
 Love both of these products and will definitely be coming back for more!!"

 After a stressful visit to the UK, I used 2 products from Salt & Oil; the SO Relaxing bath salts did just that.
 I had a very restful sleep and recovered quickly from possible jet lag.
 A couple of days later, I used the SO Uplifting and was ready for a 40 minute walk on the wharf while we were in managed isolation.
 I can't wait to get hold of more Salt & Oil to revitalize my body and mind.